sagarbehere/fireproof-api-playground/docs/Fireproof Typescript Tutorial.md

   - `id` contains the value of the `_id` property of the document
   - `value` always seems to be `null`.
 TODO: Understand what this is for and when it will be non-null.
   - `doc` is an optional property and, if present, is the actual document that matched the query criteria.
 This will be of the type `DocWithId<t>` that we have seen before.
-    - NOTE: The definition of the `IndexRow` type in `src/types.ts` indicates that `doc` may be optional.
-TODO: Understand when it may not be present.
-In all my experimentation so far, it has always been present.
   - If the property name passed to `db.query()` does not exist in any doc in the database, the resulting `rows` object will be an empty array.
 - The doc with `_id: unique-id-3` which we had deleted is _not_ present in the results.
 This behavior is consistent with the behavior of `db.get()` but is different from the behavior of `db.allDocs()` which had returned a mangled form of the deleted document in its results.
 - The results seem to be in no particular order